Philosophy Courses

 1. employ the methods of philosophical inquiry, especially the principles of logic and critical thinking;

-2. convey understanding of the major ethical theories, arguments, and concepts expressed in at least two of the following: Kant’s deontology, Mill’s and Bentham’s utilitarianism, and Aristotle’s virtue ethics;
+2. explain the major ethical theories, arguments, and concepts expressed in the following: Kant’s deontology, Mill’s and Bentham’s utilitarianism, and Aristotle’s virtue ethics;

 3. analyze and apply ethical theories to moral problems;